 There’s a lot to do at Hester’s Bottoms, especially for a campground.
 I was surprised at everything there was to keep kids entertained and enjoy family time together.

-Next to the general store and main bathhouse, there is a spacious cornhole game area, which we made use of while there.
-The bags can be borrowed from inside the general store.
+Next to the general store and main bathhouse is a spacious cornhole game area, which we made use of while there.
+You can borrow bags from inside the general store.
+They’ve also added a Connect Four game and a ping-pong table.

 Hester’s Bottoms also rents out golf carts – which it seems like everyone had – plus kayaks, canoes, and paddleboards.
 You can also fish and ride bikes around the campground.

-There’s also a playground on site, which we used after a later dinner.
-It was great to have the kids get out the last of their energy over there.
+There’s also a playground on site, which we used after a late dinner.
+It was great to have the kids get out the last bit of their energy over there.

 Near the playground is a cute little sandy beach with a swimming area denoted by yellow pipes.
 My kids loved this area and begged to go back again and again.
 There’s also a volleyball net on the beach.
-We stayed over Memorial Day weekend and were pleasantly surprised when the owner came by our campsite to tell us about the beach party to celebrate the holiday.
+We stayed over Memorial Day weekend our first time and were pleasantly surprised when the owner came by our campsite to tell us about a beach party to celebrate the holiday.
 We had so much fun!
 They transformed the beach into a slip-n-slide and had a DJ blasting awesome music.
-It was the quincentennial summer beach party and so fun and relaxing.
+It was the quintessential summer beach party and so fun and relaxing.
 I loved that the owners were in the water and having just as much fun as their guests.

-One amazing thing we saw was a huge bird’s nest up next to our campsite.
+One amazing thing we saw was a huge bird’s nest next to our tent-only campsite.
 It was the coolest thing.
-I don’t know which kind of bird it was but we saw a bald eagle flying nearby and thought perhaps it was one of them.
+I don’t know what kind of bird it was, but we saw a bald eagle flying nearby and thought perhaps it was one of them.
 Regardless, all of us really enjoyed seeing it.
 It’s hard not to appreciate the vast beauty of nature here.

 Hester’s Bottoms isn’t close to any major town or shopping area.
 This means that if you forgot something, you’ll have to use the general store.
 This isn’t a bad thing.
 However, while the general store has a lot, it doesn’t have everything (for example, I needed a screw for my paddleboard fin and they didn’t have it).
 The nearest Walmart is about 35 minutes away.
 Home Depot and Lowes are 40 minutes away.
 Bring what you need!

 If you want to rent a kayak or paddleboard, give the campground a call a week or so ahead of time.
-Don’t stress too much since they had them available even when we got there on a holiday weekend.
+Don’t stress too much since they had them available even when we arrived on a holiday weekend.

-Hester’s Bottoms allows pets except for Pitbulls, Rottweilers, Dobermans, and Chows but they must be registered at the general store with up-to-date vaccination records and they must be leashed throughout their stay.
+Hester’s Bottoms allows pets except for Pitbulls, Rottweilers, Dobermans, and Chows.
+You must register pets at the general store and show up-to-date vaccination records.
+Pets must also stay leashed throughout their stay.

 Booking your trip is easy through the website where you can search for dates based on the number of people in your party.